+Unauthorized presentations on College premises regarding the dissemination of information including, but not limited to, political, social, and/or religious issues are prohibited.
 No outside agency will be allowed to solicit from employees or students, or advertise on campus, other than through regularly approved distribution channels such as The College Store or Cafeteria, unless it is a recognized non-profit corporation, specifically approved by the President or his/her designee.

-The distribution of fliers or other materials on campus by outside agencies, whether directly to employees or students, or by leaving such materials on vehicles parked on campus, is prohibited.
+The distribution of fliers or other materials on campus by outside agencies, whether directly to employees or students, including the placement of such materials on vehicles parked on campus, is prohibited.